Meghan Trainor: Early life

 Trainor and her family left Nantucket when she was in the eighth grade, temporarily relocating to Orleans, Massachusetts, before moving to North Eastham.
 She attended Nauset Regional High School and studied guitar, played trumpet, and sang in a jazz band for three years, and was a substitute cheerleader.
-While she was a teenager, Trainor's parents nudged her to attend songwriting conventions taking her to venues at which production companies were searching for new artists and songwriters.
+While she was a teenager, Trainor's parents nudged her to attend songwriting conventions and took her to venues at which production companies were searching for new artists and songwriters.
 At 15, she took guitar lessons from former NRBQ member Johnny Spampinato.
 During this time, Trainor used Logic Studio to record and produce her compositions and later worked independently in a home studio built by her parents.
+She also attended summer music education programs in Boston at Berklee College of Music in 2009 and 2010 to further develop her music skills.